 The greasy spoon diner is an icon of mid-century American culture, but it’s most prolific form is really a slice of Southern California.
-With home-style meals, cozy-booth settings and snappy service, freestanding kitchens slinging pancakes and burgers become important community spaces – where working-class folk from across the community could sit side by side at a formica counter and order a cup of joe.
+With home-style meals, cozy-booth settings and snappy service, freestanding kitchens slinging pancakes and burgers become important community spaces – where working-class folk from across the community could sit side by side and order a cup of joe.

-Chains like Denny’s, Norms and IHOP all emerged during this post-war era, transporting SoCal’s white suburban dreams to international audiences.
-These days, though, the menus and ownership of the region’s classic American diners are more often reflective of SoCal’s working-class Latino communities than the mid-century whiteness of yore.
+Chains like Denny’s, Norms and IHOP all emerged during this post-war era, transporting SoCal’s suburban dreams to international audiences.
+These days, though, the menus and ownership of the region’s classic American diners are more often reflective of SoCal’s working-class communities.

-Where else would you be able to get a fresh honey-infused jugo verde instead of orange juice with your coffee?
-Or load up on 99-cent jalapeños toreados, which are heavily suggested throughout the menu as a side option like fries or toast once were?
+This diner stands distinct among other local diners.
+Where else would you be able to get a fresh honey-infused jugo verde and other specialty drinks instead of just the traditional orange juice with your coffee?
+At Loaded cafe, you can load up on 99-cent jalapeños toreados, a delicious side option just as savory and crunchy as a plate of fries.
 Loaded Cafe also packages three chunky house salsas — green habanero, red habanero and yellow peron — that are permanently stocked on each table, while more traditional condiments like ketchup, Tabasco and maple syrup get dropped with the food.

 Many of the dishes are familiar diner fare: strawberry banana pancakes; veggie omelets; breakfast combos with bacon, sausage or country fried steak and eggs.
-But then there are diner curveballs that reflect the ethos of Loaded Cafe: savory and sweet crepes swirled on site and filled with chicken, Nutella, and even Swedish-style lingonberries; spicy chilaquiles with thick hunks of carne asada on the side; an original creation called Surprise!
+If the traditional diner eats don’t satisfy your pallette, there are other dishes that reflect the ethos of Loaded Cafe: savory and sweet crepes swirled on site and filled with chicken, Nutella, and even Swedish-style lingonberries; spicy chilaquiles with thick hunks of carne asada on the side; an original creation called Surprise!
 Surprise! that’s almost an eggs Benedict but with some more vegetables piled on a piece of sourdough toast.

 For fans of Denny’s Moons Over My Hammy sandwich, there’s also the ham and egg melt with all the thick buttery toast, fluffy yellow eggs and melty orange cheese of the original.
 Lunch and dinner — with its thick-stacked burgers, oversized chicken salads and honey habanero chicken wings — are secondary to breakfast but aren’t afterthoughts either.
 Menudo is made on site every day.